quay/enhancements/enhancements/oci-artifact.md

 Along with renaming `OCIManifest` we also intrudoce a new `OCIArtifactManifest` class, with OCI Artifact specific fields.

+To connect an OCI Artifact manifest with an OCI Image manifest this proposal suggests reusing the `ManifestChild` table instead of creating a new one.
+The `ManifestChild` table currently stores references between a manifest list or OCI Image Index with its sub-manifests (children).
+The idea is to repurpose this table, turning it into a generic way to connect two manifests, whatever their type (i.e image manifest or artifact manifest).

 ### User Stories [optional]